BlueDragon7327/hamburgergamesv2/README.md

 ### Nerd stuff:

-* Essentially, you load up the website with internet connected, it gets disguised as Google so you can do this in class, then it caches the games themselves with a serviceworker, then you can disable internet so Securly can't see your screen, then go ahead and play those cached games.
+* Essentially, you load up the website with internet connected, it gets disguised as Google so you can do this in class, then it caches the games themselves with a serviceworker, now you can disable internet so Securly can't see your screen, after that you can go ahead and play those cached games.